Former Trump adviser Michael Flynn pleaded the Fifth during meeting with Jan. 6 committee

-Warrington argued that, during Thursday’s deposition, “committee staff insinuated that General Flynn’s decision to decline to answer their questions constituted an admission of guilt.”
+Warrington argued that during Thursday’s deposition, “committee staff insinuated that General Flynn’s decision to decline to answer their questions constituted an admission of guilt.”

 “According to the Supreme Court, ‘no implication of guilt could be drawn from [one’s] invocation of his Fifth Amendment privilege,' ” Warrington noted, accusing the committee of holding views on the amendment that are “in conflict with nearly 250 years of American jurisprudence.”